JochenMenzel/SLACC/README.md

 * Power saving:
     * fake-TO220 step-down voltage regulator for the +5V supply. e.g. search ebay for "DC-DC Buck  Converter Adjustable Mini Step-down Module 1.8V 3.3V 5V 9V 12V 2A".
 Careful: Often, these modules have a copper bridge across the "Adjust" jumper.
 I did not see this, soldered the "5V" jumper and powered up the SLACC.
 Only after the AVR died and ceased to respond to ISP, i measured the module's output to be 9V.
 Better aproach: Leave the "Adjust" bridge as it is and solder the "9V" jumper.
 Then measure and adjust the output to 5.0V *before* you solder the module into the SLACC.
+Using a step-down reulator reduced idle current consumption from 22 to 8mA, so it is a substantial improvement.
     * switchable ADC reference and temperature sensors: disconnect R23 and R19, R22 and R25 from +5V and connect to PB0, instead.
 This can nicely be wired via the PB0-pad of R13.
+Please note that i did not fully investigate yet if a switchable ADC reference and temperature sensors work as expected in all situations and if the actual power saving achieveable by this feature is relevant.
 * slight improvements to efficiency:
     * switch off power stages independently for low-to-medium power single-stage operation: disconnect gate driver U$2's _SD (pin 3) from the MCU.
 Connect to MCU PB1, instead.
     * use Low-ESR types for all power capcitors